EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

 subsectors

-    Subsectors group together agents into separate groups servicing the demand for different commodities.
+    Subsectors group together agents producing the same commodity.
 There should be at least one subsector.
 And there can be as many as required.
 For instance, a one-subsector setup would look like:

     .. code-block:: toml